tanjimin/C.Origami/README.md

 ### Installing Directly from Source

-If you want to install directly from the GitHub, git clone the repository and install all dependencies:
+If you want to install directly from the GitHub, git clone the repository and install all dependencies with this command:

 ```bash
 pip install torch==1.12.0 torchvision==0.13.0 pandas==1.3.0 matplotlib==3.3.2 pybigwig==0.3.18 omegaconf==2.1.1 tqdm==4.64.0